 Checks and initial viability assessment must be completed before agreeing placement with a potential connected carer.

-Initial Viability / Temporary Approval – Completed for all placements (emergency and planned) by the child’s social worker and authorised by the Service Manager /Head of Service.
+Initial Viability / Temporary Approval – Completed for all placements (emergency and planned) by the child’s social worker and authorised by the Head of Service.

 Azeus Form: Immediate Placement agreement – signed by the Connected Carer and Child’s Social Worker.

-Azeus Form: Continued Authorisation approval –Service Manager /Head of Service to complete if required.
+Azeus Form: Continued Authorisation approval –Head of Service to complete if required.

 Process

-Where S20 or ICO has been agreed and a family or friend or other person connected with the child is available to care for the child, arrangements to assess the carer, planned and immediate requirements under Regulation 24 must be agreed by the Service Manager/Head of Service responsible for the child and IRO consulted.
+Where S20 or ICO has been agreed and a family or friend or other person connected with the child is available to care for the child, arrangements to assess the carer, planned and immediate requirements under Regulation 24 must be agreed by the Head of Service responsible for the child and IRO consulted.

-For planned placements complete the Initial Viability and email the signed form to the Fostering Team to request a full Fostering assessment.
+For planned placements complete the Initial Viability and email the signed form to the Carer Recruitment Team for a full connected persons assessment.

-For emergency placements complete the Initial Viability / Temporary Approval and if the placement is agreed as being viable the Service Manager / Head of Service completes the Authorisation for Temporary Approval section at the end of the form prior to the child being placed.
+For emergency placements complete the Initial Viability / Temporary Approval and if the placement is agreed as being viable the Head of Service completes the Authorisation for Temporary Approval section at the end of the form prior to the child being placed.

-The Initial Viability / Temporary Approval once signed by the Service manager /Head of Service should be immediately emailed to the Fostering Team to trigger a Full Viability Assessment.
+The Initial Viability / Temporary Approval once signed by the Head of Service should be immediately emailed to the Carer Recruitment Team for a full connected persons assessment.

-If you wish to consult with a Fostering Assessment Team Manager please contact the team on xxxxx.
+If you wish to consult with the Practice Lead for the Carer Recruitment Team please contact the team on0203 373 8701.

 The Immediate Placement Agreement (Appendix A) must be signed by the Connected Persons and Child’s SW when the child is placed.

-Once temporary approval for up to 16 weeks has been authorised the Fostering Assessment Team Manager will allocate for a full fostering assessment to be completed (jointly with child’s social worker) and book a Fostering Panel date.
+Once temporary approval for up to 16 weeks has been authorised the Practice Lead for the Carer Recruitment Team will allocate for a full connected persons assessment to be completed by Carter Brown ( social work agency which completes Newham’s assessments) and book a Fostering Panel date.

 Child’s SW to inform IRO, update Care Plan / Pathway Plan, Fostering Assessment Team will initiate DBS checks, Adult Health reports and references.